 Take medication on time or have important tests

-Ask for support from your family and others
+Ask for support from your family and other loved ones

-Medication for depression, anxiety, or other mental health conditions can be helpful.
+Medication for depression and anxiety may be helpful.
 But during cancer treatment, your doctor might ask you to change your medication.
-You might even need to stop taking it during treatment.
-This is because the medication could react with cancer drugs or side effect medications.
-Before stopping any medications for depression or anxiety, first ask your doctor or psychiatrist.
-Many people find cancer support groups helpful as well.
+You might even need to stop taking it during treatment if it could react with your cancer treatment.

 Problems with your mouth and teeth.
-Tell your dentist and dental hygienist about all your cancer treatments.
+Tell your dentist and dental hygienist about all of your cancer treatments.
 This is especially important if you have any problems with your mouth or teeth.
-Also, make sure your oncologist knows about the mouth or tooth problems.
-Some chemotherapy can raise your risk of infection or bleeding.
-It can also cause sores in your mouth or throat.
-Chemotherapy can also raise your risk of other mouth problems.
-For example, drugs called bisphosphonates that help strengthen bones can raise your risk of a rare jaw disease.
+Also, make sure your oncologist knows about these problems.

 If possible, try to have dental work done before you start cancer treatment.
 Or schedule it for after treatment.
 Depending on how healthy your mouth and teeth are, you might need to see an oncologic dentist before cancer treatment.
-This is a dentist experienced in treating people with cancer.
+This is a dentist who specializes in treating cancer.
 Learn more about dental and oral health.

 Stomach and nutrition problems.
-When you have cancer and treatment, you might not feel like eating.
-Also, your body might have problems getting enough nutrition from your food.
-So you might lose weight without trying, or when you do not need to.
+You might not feel like eating when you are receiving cancer treatment.
+Or your body might have problems getting enough nutrition from your food.
+So you might lose weight when you do not need to or without trying.
 Chemotherapy can make these problems worse, especially if it causes nausea, vomiting, or diarrhea.

 Some older adults might not be able to eat easily.
-This can be from missing teeth, new dentures, or certain medications.
-If you have problems eating, tell your doctor or another health care team member.
+This can be because of missing teeth, new dentures, or certain medications.
+Tell your health care team if you have trouble eating.

-Your doctor or a registered dietitian (RD) can help you make sure you are eating enough.
-They can help you get the nutrition you need during treatment.
+Your doctor or a registered dietitian can help make sure you are getting the nutrition you need during treatment.

 Alcohol overuse.
 Alcohol and other drugs can change your ability to make treatment decisions.
-Using too much can also make it difficult to do daily activities such as taking medication and having important screenings or tests.
-Using alcohol or other drugs can also make recovery take longer.
-Talk with your doctor about alcohol and other drugs during cancer treatment.
+It can also make it harder to do daily activities such as taking medication and having important screenings or tests.
+Using alcohol or other drugs can sometimes interfere with cancer treatments.
+Talk with your health care team about alcohol and other drugs during cancer treatment.

-When you talk about cancer treatment with your doctor, bring your personal medical record.
+When you talk about cancer treatment with your health care team, bring your personal medical record.
 This helps your doctor lower your risk of reactions and other problems from treatment.
 Your medical record should include information about:

 Any chronic health problems

-Your medications – Including how much you take, how often, and any side effects it causes
+Your medications, including how much you take, how often, and any side effects they cause

 Medical tests and results